Expo Unit - World's Fairs

 The Department of State is responsible for U.S. participation in international exhibitions.
 The Department’s Expo Unit in the Office of the Under Secretary for Public Diplomacy and Public Affairs manages U.S. engagement with the Bureau of International Expositions (BIE), organizes U.S. participation at overseas Expos (also known as World’s Fairs), and mobilizes international support for U.S. candidacies to host Expos.
 The United States rejoined the BIE in 2017 following passage of bipartisan legislation H.R.
 534 (U.S. Wants to Compete for a World Expo Act) signed into law by President Trump (P.L.
 115-32).

-Expos are an excellent, cost-effective platform to promote commercial and public diplomacy objectives reaching millions of people in-person and millions more through traditional and social media.
+Expos are an excellent, cost-effective platform to promote commercial and public diplomacy objectives reaching millions of people in-person and millions more through traditional and social media (see PowerPoint presentation).
 Deputy Secretary Sullivan spoke about Expos and World’s Fairs at the 2017 BIE General Assembly in support of the Minnesota Expo 2023 bid.

 The United States has had national pavilions at every overseas Expo since 1851 with the exception of two, and hosted a dozen World’s Fairs (the last was New Orleans in 1984).